 Part 1: The Problem – “You’re Flying Blind Without the Right Data”

-Justin Kirsch | | 4 min read
+Justin Kirsch | | 6 min read

 Part 1: The Problem – “You’re Flying Blind Without the Right Data”

 Your Loan Origination System tracks the what.
 How many loans were processed.
 Pipeline status.
 Time to close.
-But it does not tell you why numbers move in the wrong direction.
+But it doesn't tell you why numbers move in the wrong direction.
 When performance drops, mortgage leaders are left guessing at causes.
 That guessing costs time, money, and talent.

 This article breaks down three specific blind spots that LOS data misses and the real operational damage they cause.
+If you manage loan processors, underwriters, or loan officers, these gaps are bleeding margin from every file in your pipeline.

 This is Part 1 of a two-part series.
 Part 2: Solving the Blind Spots covers how connected data platforms close these gaps.